BirukAb-UAEU/AMV-Py/README.md

 # AMV-Py
 A collection of Python Scripts for Analysis, Modeling and Visualization of Magneto-Telluric (MT) data.
-AMV-Py is still at the development stages.
-The python codes were written in Python 2.7.
+AMV-Py is still at the development stage.
+Codes were written in Python 2.7.

    Prepared by